GabrielaSzini/gabrielaszini.github.io/_pages/about.md

 ***Scheduled talks:***

 - New York University (April 2025)

+- University of Michigan (April 2025)

 ---